sebastianromerocruz/CS1134-data-structures-and-algorithms/lectures/12-maps/README.md

     <sub>**Figure 1**: Classic operations belonging to a Map.</sub>

-    This might looks as follows in Python script using example of the only k-pop group that matters:
+    This might look as follows in Python using as an example of the only k-pop group that matters:

     1. Creating an empty map: